 A political titan who steered Iceland through boom and then faced public fury during its spectacular financial collapse.

-Davíð Oddsson’s political career was a masterclass in longevity and influence, shaping modern Iceland for over a quarter-century.
-He began as the witty, reform-minded Mayor of Reykjavík, cutting red tape and earning popularity.
-That momentum propelled him to the prime minister’s office in 1991, where he oversaw a period of economic liberalization and growth, aligning Iceland closer with Western institutions.
-His tenure, the longest in the country’s history, ended in 2004, but his move to chair the Central Bank soon after placed him at the epicenter of the 2008 financial meltdown.
+Davíð Oddsson served as Iceland's prime minister from 1991 to 2004, the longest tenure in the country's history.
+He began as the reform-minded Mayor of Reykjavík, cutting red tape and earning popularity.
+His premiership oversaw economic liberalization and growth, aligning Iceland closer with Western institutions.
+After leaving office, he moved to chair the Central Bank, placing him at the epicenter of the 2008 financial meltdown.
 As the krona crashed and banks failed, Oddsson became a lightning rod for national anger, his earlier laissez-faire policies blamed for the crisis.
-His eventual forced resignation from the bank marked a stark and controversial end to an era, cementing his complex legacy as both architect and scapegoat of Iceland’s turbulent modern journey.
+His eventual forced resignation from the bank marked a stark and controversial end to an era.

 1946–1964